mickael9/fac/README.rst

 Using wildcards
 ---------------

-Commands that work on locally installed mods can accept wildcards, eg:
+Commands that work on locally installed mods can accept wildcards, e.g.:

 .. code::